MeMail is all about the sender: their views, their photos, their discretion, and their personality.

 Off the top of my head, here are a few things that can identify a chronic “MeMailer”:

-MeMailers include signature files that have religious or political commentary without thought as to whether the recipient is of like mind.
+MeMailers include signature files with religious or political commentary without considering whether the recipient is of like mind.
 (In business email, this could be a deal-breaker).

-MeMailers forward emails they think are funny or informative without comment.
-Sometimes many in a row as they get caught up on their email.
-Forward.
-Forward.
-Forward… Delete!
+MeMailers forward emails they think are funny or informative without comment, sometimes many in a row, as they get caught up on their email.
+Forward, forward, forward…

 MeMailers embed graphics that are either too large, too controversial, or simply too personal.

-Spammers — large and small alike — are the biggest MeMailers of all.
-They cram their propaganda into your inbox or through your website form without consideration as to your interest or resources.
+Spammers – large and small alike – are the biggest MeMailers of all.
+They cram their propaganda into your inbox or through your website form without consideration for your interest or resources.
 Many insult your intelligence with the chicanery of their offers.
-(Who wants to do business with those who send commercial hoax emails that you did not specifically ask for?)
+(Who wants to do business with those who send hoax emails you did not specifically ask for?)

 Courtesy Matters in Email Too